 Investing in global agricultural innovation

-Australia contributes to CGIAR alongside the World Bank, United States of America (USA), Bill & Melinda Gates Foundation, Germany, India, United Kingdom, European Commission and Mexico among many others.
+Australia contributes to CGIAR alongside the United States of America, Germany, India, United Kingdom, European Commission and Mexico among many others, as well as significant donors, including the World Bank and the Bill & Melinda Gates Foundation.
 Further information on CGIAR governance and funding can be found on the CGIAR Governance and CGIAR Dashboards sites on the CGIAR website.
-Australian scientists contribute at the highest levels of leadership within the CGIAR.

-During 2021–22, CGIAR will transition to a new research portfolio that strives for global and regional impact by organising its work around 3 action areas:
+The CGIAR research portfolio strives for global and regional impact by organising its work around 3 Action Areas:

 - Systems Transformation

 These Action Areas align with the CGIAR 2030 Research and Innovation Strategy, which aims to ensure that research provides real solutions for development.